Settings → Skills & Routing section. They can be organized hierarchically here to ensure structured classification.

 Automatic Tag Assignment

-We provide various detection methods to assign certain tags to incoming tickets.
+Different detection methods are offered to assign certain tags to incoming tickets.
 The configuration of these assignment rules is done per tag.
 The following methods are available:AI Detection

 AI Detection